mayerph/grapqhl-server-starter/README.md

 For a full example have a look at following directory: src/api/User/

-### Project structure
+### Sample project structure
-all feature-based directories are located in the src/api/ directory
+All feature-based directories are located in the src/api/ directory.
+In this project, it consists of following files and subdirectories:

 | Name | Description |
 | ---------------------------------------------- | -----------------------------------------------------------------------------------------------|